acamilo/RobotInterfaceBoard/README.md

 ```

 ### Timer distribution for PWM
 The ESP32 has 4 timers availible for use in PWM generation.
-All PWM channels using a given TImer have the same base frequency.
+All PWM channels using a given timer have the same base frequency.
 Changing the frequency of a channel will change the frequency of other channels.
 Note the chart for how the PWM channel allocations coorospond to timers:

 ```
 /*